Efk3/angular-block/README.md

 ### Block by a promise example

 The block will be initialized instantly and will be removed when the promise returns or throws an error.
+The `block` method returns the original promise so you can chain the call if you want.

 ```typescript
 import { BlockService } from '@efk3/angular-block';